Renzi tells EU Commission to prove they're not just bureaucrats

-MILAN Italian Prime Minister Matteo Renzi on Thursday called on the European Commission to prove it was more than a group of bureaucrats by changing EU budget rules to allow more room for spending on investments.
+MILAN Nov 6 Italian Prime Minister Matteo Renzi on Thursday called on the European Commmission to prove it was more than a group of bureaucrats by changing EU budget rules to allow more room for spending on investments.

 Speaking at a campus of telecoms group Alcatel Lucent near Milan, Renzi referred to an ongoing spat with European Commission president Jean-Claude Juncker, who this week took the 39-year-old premier to task over his dismissive attitude towards the Commission.